pubkey/rxdb/docs-src/replication.md

      * (optional), default is true
      */
     autoStart: true,

     /**
+     * Custom deleted flag, the boolean property of the document data that
+     * marks a document as being deleted.
+     * If your backend uses a different fieldname then '_deleted', set the fieldname here.
+     * RxDB will still store the documents internally with '_deleted', setting this field
+     * only maps the data on the data layer.
+     * [default='_deleted']
+     */
+    deletedFlag: 'deleted',

+    /**
      * Optional,
      * only needed when you want to replicate local changes to the remote instance.